-The weather has taken a distinct turn for the worse this past week and after having images of a scorching hot August we are all resigned to the fact that the hotter days are over.
+The weather has taken a distinct turn for the worse this past week and after having images of a scorching hot end to May, I'm resigned to the fact that it's typical British weather again.

 Far from being the pessimist I actually prefer it when it is a little cooler anyway.
 Exercise and sleep become easier and I can put my legs away for another year, which is always a plus for family and friends.